 Support Team: The support team of the vendor needs to be responsive and sensitive to the business requirements.
 These are the people you will be reaching out to in case of distress.
 Thus, make sure they have a well-equipped and robust team in place who is up to the task.

 Take time to evaluate and finalize a customer service help desk.
 This is not something that you want to invest in on a whim and then regret later.
-Having the right help desk solution will not just impact the customer satisfaction levels.
+Having the right help desk software will not just impact the customer satisfaction levels.
 But, will ensure the smooth functioning of your Contact center operation.
 Thus, be sure before you adopt something new to your employees.